katelyncox/ASNR_Radiation_Demo/README.md

-# ASNR Radiation Monitoring Demo
+# Radiation Monitoring Demo

-This project demonstrates how L'Autorité de sûreté nucléaire et de radioprotection (ASNR) uses Posit tools for environmental radiation monitoring around nuclear facilities.
+This project demonstrates how to ( ) use Posit tools for environmental radiation monitoring around nuclear facilities.

 ## Demo Scenario

-An ASNR R programmer analyzes environmental radiation sensor data from the Flamanville nuclear facility to:
+An   R programmer analyzes environmental radiation sensor data from the Flamanville nuclear facility to:
 - Detect anomalies in radiation levels
 - Assess regulatory compliance
 - Generate technical reports for experts